 1882 - Secretary of the Navy William H. Hunt (Jan.
 7, 1881 to April 16, 1882), creates the Office of Naval Intelligence (ONI) with General Order No. 292.

-1944 - USS Tunny (SS-282) sinks the Japanese submarine I 42 off the Palau Islands.
+1944 - USS Tunny (SS 282) sinks the Japanese submarine I 42 off the Palau Islands.

 1965 - Navy Lt.
 Cmdr.
-John W. Young is a pilot on Gemini III, the first 2-manned spacecraft, which completes three orbits in four hours, 53 minutes at an altitude of 224 km.
+John W. Young is a pilot on Gemini III, the first 2-manned spacecraft, that completes three orbits in four hours, 53 minutes at an altitude of 224 km.
 He is joined by Air Force Lt.
 Col. Virgil Grissom, command pilot.